sagemathinc/cocalc-doc/source/howto/install-julia-package.rst

 If a package may have general use but is not already installed in CoCalc, please open a support request to tell us to install it globally for everyone.
 Please include information about special dependencies or a specific example to test it.
+Please be aware, due to upgrade issues or general conflicts, not all packages can be installed.

 Install a package
 ===================

-Install a Julia Package from the Command Line
+Command Line / Custom Depot Path
 ----------------------------------------------

 To install custom Julia packages as a normal user, you have to type this in a terminal before starting Julia::

     export JULIA_DEPOT_PATH=$HOME/julia_depot

-When you do this, you will have to reinstall any needed Julia packages that were installed systemwide, since that's the way Julia works.
+When you do this, you will have to reinstall any needed Julia packages that were installed system-wide, since that's the way Julia works.

 To have this setting picked up by any terminal in a given project, you can set the ``JULIA_DEPOT_PATH`` environment variable as explained in :ref:`Custom environment variables <project-env-vars>` and restart the project.